samson-teals/conway-life/README.md

 You may want to create two 2D arrays of type `boolean` to implement the rules.
 Remember that the _next_ iteration of the grid is generated from the _current_ iteration.
 If you only have one 2D array, it might be more difficult to keep track of the _current_ state while you are calculating the _next_ state.

+Alternatively, another way to keep track of a _next_ state separate from the _current_ state is to have a 2D array of objects that can keep track of both the _current_ and _next_ states.

 ## Experiments